 Let's compare this (a host) to a smaller agency that's aligned with the same consortium as the host agency.
 While the smaller agency will have access to the same lower negotiated commission tiers as the host because they belong to a consortium, meeting those tiers will be more difficult because it's still more difficult to reach those thresholds with fewer agents vs. an entire host agency's network.

 Host agencies and consortia will have the strongest travel agent commission agreements with their preferred suppliers.
 When a vendor is on a "preferred supplier list," it means that the host or consortium will have better contracts with them and likely sell a higher volume with that vendor.

 Understanding Commission Confidentiality

-As you can imagine, commission contracts between travel agencies and vendors as well as consortiums and vendors are confidential.
-They’re like trade secrets and can give one travel agency/consortium an advantage over the other.
+As you can imagine, commission contracts between travel agencies and vendors, as well as those between consortia and vendors, are confidential.
+They’re like trade secrets that can give one travel agency/consortium an advantage over the other.

-And they might be tight lipped because they're spies.
+Or maybe they're tight-lipped because they're spies?
 I dunno.
 I say follow your gut on that one.

 So, What's Your Take?

-Like I said, this is some complex stuff to explain because there is no set way.
+Like I said, this is some complex stuff to explain because there is no industry standard.
 For those new to the industry, are there things still confusing you?
-For you experienced agents, does your experience jive with what my experience with travel agent commissions has been?
-Did Rigel distract me so much with his cute business casual attire that I missed something or got it wrong?
+For you experienced agents, does your experience jive with this account of travel agent commissions?
+Or did Rigel distract me so much with his cute business casual attire that I missed something or got it wrong?
 Let me know in the comments!